How do I apply for a grant?

 What can I use the Grant Funding for?

-Grant Funding can be used to cover gaps in other funding sources, kick-start a program, continue or expand a successful program, purchase equipment or upgrade infrastructure and much more.
+Grant Funding can be used to cover gaps in other funding sources, continue or expand a successful program, purchase equipment or upgrade infrastructure and much more.
 If you are uncertain whether your need can be funded by a Grays Harbor Community Foundation Grant, please feel free to contact our office at firstname.lastname@example.org or 360-532-1600.

 I received a Grant Award-what do I have to do now?